justinrhodes1/react-power-tooltip/README.md

 ## DEMO

-Check out the [documentation &amp; demos](https://justinrhodes1.github.io/react-custom-tooltip/) to see all use cases.
+Check out the [documentation &amp; demo pages](https://justinrhodes1.github.io/react-custom-tooltip/) to to see all use cases.

 ## Installation